 According to multiple news sources, including Reuters, the California Supreme Court has ruled that certain aspects of Jessica’s Law, or at least the way it was enforced in San Diego County, is unconstitutional.
 Jessica’s Law makes it illegal for registered sex offenders to live within Two Thousand feet from any school or park regularly used by children.
 It was passed in California by proposition in 2006.
-4 plaintiffs from San Diego filed sued arguing that these restrictions infringed on their liberty and primacy interests.
+4 plaintiffs from San Diego filed suit arguing that these restrictions infringed on their liberty and primacy interests.

 The court was concerned with San Diego’s “blanket enforcement” of the law, stating: